sokooltools/DotNetCheck/README.md

 # DotNetCheck

-This is a MS Windows mini-application that when opened shows a window containing a list of all the versions of Microsoft .Net currently installed on this computer with the latest version being highlighted in its own field.
+This is a Microsoft Windows mini-application that when opened shows a window containing a list of all versions of Microsoft .Net currently installed on this computer with the latest version being highlighted in its own field.